About this park

 If you can get yourself up to the top....well done!
 The Skywalk is an amazing engineering marvel and the views are incredible.
 Jill Bossinga -Trip Advisor

-- Please take care - there are slippery, rough and uneven surfaces throughout the park.
+- Take care - there are slippery, rough and uneven surfaces throughout the park.

 - Carry two to three litres of drinking water per person for half to full day walks.